ToontjeM/oracle-to-postgres-cdc/README.md

 - In the Oracle container, create a new record using `INSERT INTO customers VALUES (2, 'James', CURRENT_TIMESTAMP); COMMIT;`.
 - In the Postgres container, run the same query again.
 Notice that the record being replicated.

+## TODO
+- Ability to create and replicate new tables.